 Moving into a new home is an expensive time and you need to make sure you have the funds to pay the closing costs.
 The charges we’ve looked at don’t include your down payment or the cost of actually moving, so don’t forget to account for those as well.
 Depending on the real estate market in your area you may be able to ask for seller concessions to assist you with some of these expenses.

-- Are you trying to decide if you should continue to rent or buy a home?
+Trying to decide if you should continue to rent or buy a home?
 If so you’ll want to weigh the pros and cons of buying vs renting.
 Sometimes it may be better to rent while other times it makes zero sense.
-Everyone’s situation is different, so ou really need to sit down and go over the pros and cons list.
+Everyone’s situation is different, so you really need to sit down and go over the pros and cons list.

 About the Author